-As of June 29, 2018, we leased approximately 164,000 square feet of facilities worldwide, with approximately 37% in the United States, mostly in California, Texas, and North Carolina.
+As of June 28, 2019, we leased approximately 158,000 square feet of facilities worldwide, with approximately 39% in the United States, mostly in California, and Texas.
 Our corporate headquarters is located in Milpitas, California, and consists of approximately 19,000 square feet office space.
-We also lease approximately 41,000 square feet of office, assembly facilities and warehouse in certain locations in Texas.
-Internationally, we lease approximately 103,000 square feet of facilities throughout Europe, Canada, Central America, South America, Africa and Asia regions, including offices in Singapore, Slovenia, Philippine Islands, India, Mexico, Brazil, Canada, South Africa, Ghana, Ivory Coast, Kenya, Nigeria, Algeria, France, Netherlands, Poland, Russia, Australia, Dubai, Saudi Arabia, Lebanon, China, and Thailand.
+We also lease approximately 41,000 square feet of office, assembly facilities and warehouse in multiple locations in Texas.
+Internationally, we lease approximately 96,000 square feet of facilities throughout Europe, Canada, South America, Africa and Asia regions, including offices in Singapore, Slovenia, Philippine

+Islands, India, Mexico, Brazil, Canada, South Africa, Ghana, Ivory Coast, Kenya, Nigeria, Algeria, France, Netherlands, Poland, Russia, Australia, Dubai, Saudi Arabia, Lebanon, China, and Thailand.
 In addition, we own approximately 108,000 square feet of facilities in Wellington, New Zealand and Lanarkshire, Scotland.